tamBooks/testsim/README.md

 #### Getting help

-You can now ask for help from your instructor by creating a new issue in the GitHub repository (click on the "Issues" tab on the top left of the GitHub repo page), adding a relevant title and description, **and assigning the issue to your instructor**.
+You can now ask for help from your instructor by creating a new issue in the GitLab repository (click on the "Issues" tab on the top left of the GitLab repo page), adding a relevant title and description, **and assigning the issue to your instructor**.

 You can assign the issue by clicking on the "Assignees" title on the top right.